 2. Choose your campsite wisely

 In addition to the general considerations when choosing a camp site, such as selecting electric or non-electric site.
-Or the availability of campsite WIFI, which Cedar Pass Campground does have, although the signal is spotty and weak.
+Or the availability of campsite WIFI, which the campground does have, although the signal is spotty and weak.
 Or proximity to water, restrooms, and other campers.
-Something else to consider at Cedar Pass Campground in Badlands National Park (and in general) is high ground.
+Something else to consider is high ground.

-When booking a campsite at Cedar Pass Campground, campers will be alerted that sites 34, 48-57, 88, and 89 are subject to flooding during heavy rainstorms.
+When booking a campsite, campers will be alerted that sites 34, 48-57, 88, and 89 are subject to flooding during heavy rainstorms.
 With that knowledge in mind, I did a lot of research to make sure that I selected an available campsite on high ground.

 I chose camp site number five because it is relatively isolated from other camp sites, a bit away from the road, a short walk to the water spigot and restrooms, and on higher ground.
 It was a nice spot with one exception, the ground at campsite 5 was not even.
 We slept lopsided in our tent!

-Given the propensity for flooding, it appears that campsites 48-57 are no longer available to reserve on the Cedar Pass Campground website.
+Given the propensity for flooding, it appears that campsites 48-57 are no longer available to reserve on the website.

 3. Prepare for wind

-Badlands National Park is breezy!
-And Cedar Pass Campground in Badlands National Park is no exception.
+South Dakota can be breezy and so can camping in Badlands National Park!
 You can prepare for the wind by bringing heavy-duty steel tent stakes to ensure that your tent (and perhaps you in it!) do not blow away.
 Likewise, if you bring a tablecloth for your picnic table, tablecloth clips are essential at Cedar Pass Campground in Badlands National Park.

 During our trip, we used the heavy-duty tent stakes to secure our tent at Badlands National Park and at our campsite in Cheyenne, Wyoming.
 We also used tablecloth clips to secure our tablecloth throughout our 10 day road trip on picnic tables at campsites, cabins, and at rest areas on scenic drives.

-It was breezy when we arrived to at our campsite in Cedar Pass Campground in Badlands National Park.
+It was breezy when we arrived to at our campsite.
 It took some teamwork to set up our tent in the wind, but it was a fun experience!

 4. Know that campfires are not allowed and plan your meals accordingly